xiaogang00/Introduction-to-Data-mining/README.md

 * The file of **data** contain the train data offered.

-* The file of **code** contain the python code which I written to implement this project.
+* The file of **code** contain the python code of CF, SVD, KNN, which I written to implement this project.

+* The file of **code2** contain the python code of DeepCF, which is implement by the dual network.

 * The method I used to complete this project is following:

   * Collaborative Filter
   * SVD
   * KNN
-  * DeepCF re-implemented (the code and the result is in the file of code2)
+  * DeepCF

   ​